wit-ai/pywit/README.md

 ## License

 The license for pywit can be found in LICENSE file in the root directory of this source tree.

+## Terms of Use

+Our terms of use can be found at https://opensource.facebook.com/legal/terms.

+## Privacy Policy

+Our privacy policy can be found at https://opensource.facebook.com/legal/privacy.